LEB-EPFL/STORMlikeChains/manuscript/README.md

 simulated datasets.
-These datasets may be compared to the experimental radius of gyration data found in *Original_Data_L_dataset_RgTrans* and *Original_Data_S_dataset_RgTrans*, respectively, using the helper functions as described in the _examples_ directory.
+These datasets may be compared to the experimental radius of gyration data found in *Original_Data_L_dataset_RgTrans* and *Original_Data_S_dataset_RgTrans*, respectively, using the helper functions as described in the _examples_ directory, which is located in the root directory of this repository.